sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - **Testing**: Evaluation of the performance of the systems, so it can be determined if it reaches the expected goals.
 Validation, verification and test, riks and acceptance reports.

+NOTE: a word of advice, all the previous will need a quite significant effort of documentation.
+Please use pictures and diagrams as much as possible, as those usually help into clarifing concepts.

 # PROGRAMMING TECHNIQUES: